Clearwell: Collins, Gardner, Vereker, Yeates

 In 1893 Clearwell was sold to Henry Collins, whose mortgagees sold it in 1907 to its then tenant Col. Alan Gardner.
 In 1908 the house was renamed Clearwell Castle.
 In 1911, it was sold to Charles Vereker (d.1947) (later Colonel), under whose ownership it suffered a major fire in 1929 but was restored.
 Following Col. Vereker's death in 1947, the property was purchased by Gloucestershire County Council which sold it on to a demolition contractor who removed the lead roof, floors and fittings.
-The Castle was destined for demolition when in about 1952 it was bought by Frank Yeates, the son of a former gardener on the estate, who restored it.
-The Castle was again sold in the early 1980s and was turned into a hotel.
-In about 2000 it was bought by Country House Weddings Ltd and currently operates as a wedding venue.
+The castle was destined for demolition when in about 1952 it was bought by Frank Yeates, the son of a former gardener on the estate, who restored it.
+The Yeates family sold the castle in the 1980s.
+In 1994 it was bought by Richard Morley, a computer consultant, who ran it as a commune.
+The castle was subsequently bought by Harry Bramer and is run as a wedding venue.